sundios/Google-rank-tracker/README.md

 ```shell
 nothing+package 7 https://www.uselessthingstobuy.com/product/give-nothing-for-the-person-who-has-everything/ 16-05-2019
 ```
-This will also generate a CSV file in the folfer where `rank.py` is located with all the information the terminal is showing.
+This will also generate a CSV file in the folder where `rank.py` is located.
+This will include all the information the terminal is showing.

 ## Creating a shell script

 Now that we tested that `rank.py` works fine, we will go ahead and create a shell script that will check for multiple keywords.

-We create a new `.sh` file and add the terminal commands we run before multiple time with different keywords we want to check.
+We create a new `.sh` file and add the terminal commands we run before.
+We add them multiple time with different keywords we want to check.
 We also include a time out ( `sleep` ) in between the command so that it looks like a normal behavior and Google dont ban you.
 Try to put different sleep time.

 ```shell
 #! /bin/bash